 For example, if your customers like budget furniture, sell budget furniture.
 Don’t tell visitors you’re ‘an interior design connoisseur.’
 Develop a website design and content strategy that will nurture your customers through the awareness, consideration and decision process to position your company as the go-to business for making their purchase.

-2. The Strategy
+2. The Marketing Strategy

 Effective new website marketing strategies identify business goals and website objectives, which in turn creates actionable ways to achieve those goals.
 Website design is not reactive; everything should be planned out before you establish that very first design concept.